elastic/package-registry/README.md

   By default this endpoint always returns only the newest compatible package.
 * `category`: Filters the package by the given category.
 Available categories can be seend when going to `/categories` endpoint.
 * `package`: Filters by a specific package name, for example `mysql`.
 Returns the most recent version.
-* `internal`: This can be set to true, to also list internal packages.
-This is set to `false` by default.
 * `all`: This can be set to true to list all package versions.
 This is set to `false` by default.
 * `experimental`: This can be set to true to list packages considered to be experimental.
 This is set to `false` by default.